Course prerequisites are strictly enforced. A complete list is available in 267 Stuzin Hall.

-Credits: 1 to 4; can be repeated with change in content up to 8 credits; Prereq: undergraduate programs director permission.
+Credits: 1 to 4; can be repeated with change in content up to 8 credits; Prereq: consent of the director for undergraduate programs.

-Applied work in business administration that requires several papers and reports.
+Applied work in business administration.
+Requires several papers and reports.
 (S-U)

 International Studies in Business

-Credits: 1 to 6; can be repeated with change in content up to 12 credits; Prereq: admission to an approved UF study abroad program and undergraduate programs director permission.
+Credits: 1 to 6; can be repeated with change in content up to 12 credits; Prereq: admission to an approved study abroad program and permission of the director for undergraduate programs.